japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FlatMapGroupsWithStateExecHelper.md

 Version [stateFormatVersion] is invalid
 ```

-NOTE: `createStateManager` is used exclusively for the <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#stateManager, StateManager>> for <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator.
+`createStateManager` is used for the [StateManager](physical-operators/FlatMapGroupsWithStateExec.md#stateManager) for [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator.